 Easy Fruit Cake Makes one 23cm round cake

 500g mixed dried fruit or cake mix

 Method Begin by preparing your cake tin.
 Prepare your pan by treating it with Spray n Cook and also line the cake tin with two layers of baking paper.
 Bring the above ingredients to the boil and boil for 20 minutes, taking care not to burn the mixture.
 Allow to cool and, in the same pot, add the following:

 10ml bicarb, dissolved in a little warm water

 10ml baking powder

 2 eggs - beaten

 Mix your cake batter properly and pour into the prepared tin.
 Bake for two hours at 140C.
 Check with a skewer to see if the cake is done.
 Remove cake from pan, but keep baking paper intact.
 Allow to cool and pour over your first 3 T of brandy.
-Keep in an airtight container and feed the cake with brandy two more times.For more recipes go to www.my-easy-cooking.com.
+Keep in an airtight container and feed the cake with brandy two more times.